mle86/php-wq/README.md

 ```

-We have some code using that e-mail class.
+We have some code using that e-mail class:

 ```php
 <?php